vokal/VOKMockUrlProtocol/Example/Pods/ILGHttpConstants/README.md

 # ILGHttpConstants

-For Objective-C.  MIT License (to whatever extent anything in this library is copyrightable—for the most part, it probably isn't).
+For Objective-C and Swift.
+MIT License (to whatever extent anything in this library is copyrightable—for the most part, it probably isn't).

 ## HTTPStatusCodes.h